Nosipho Nxumalo: Nanny Caught On Camera Burning Toddler Using Curling Iron

 “It took my husband and me a while to get pregnant in the first place, and he is honestly a gift to us, and I’ve done everything I could possibly do — at least thought I did — to ensure that he has the best life possible, right?
 And to know I allowed someone into my house who was basically torturing my son for a full hour,” she said.

 Meanwhile, it was later revealed that the couple hired the nanny from a Jericho-based firm called Mom’s Helper Inc. The company says all of its staff are “honest, loving, trustworthy, and caring.”
-When CBS 2 contacted the company, the company claimed that the nanny in question, 21-year-old Nosipho Nxumalo did not work for them and that they were just acting as a placement agency.
+When CBS 2 contacted the company, the company claimed that the nanny in question, 21-year-old Nosipho Nxumalo, did not work for them and that they were just acting as a placement agency.

 The couple has demanded strict action against the nanny and wants to ensure that she is fired from the organization and that she does not get to work with children in the future.

-[Featured image by Shutterstock]
+[Featured Image by Shutterstock]